michaeljamesrojas/NodeRealtimeChat/README.md

 4. Optimized socket operations for good server performance.

 TO FIX:
-1. Shuffled online statuses for contacts
+1. DONE: Shuffled online statuses for contacts

 TO ADD:
 1. Realtime update for the conversation of message receiver if online.